 You need to come to an understanding that your job search will take some time, approximately one month for every $10-grand you want to earn.
-If you start now, that targets late summer or early fall.
+If you start now, where does that put you on the calendar?
 And, the risk that time represents is your loss of interest in the process.
 Once you set out on a search, you need to make the commitment fully.

 Do the usual – then do it better!